-I used a simple graham cracker crust here, which I’ve written into the instructions of the recipe, but you can substitute your favorite crust if you prefer or use my Healthy Chocolate Pie Crust.
+I used a simple graham cracker crust here, which I’ve written into the instructions of the recipe, but you can substitute your favorite crust if you prefer.

 It also works if you want to make them crustless, although they are a little more delicate that way and should probably be eaten with a fork.

 Chocolate Mousse Cheesecake Bars